 - in some areas, properties on the ground floor, properties with level access, or properties with yards.

-Generally, a client will receive up to two reasonable offers of housing from their preferred provider.
+Generally, a client will receive up to two reasonable offers of housing from their preferred social housing provider.
 This means that, where a client selects public housing and community housing as their preferred provider, they may receive offers from Department of Communities and Justice (DCJ), any of the community housing providers participating in Housing Pathways, or a combination of both.

 A reasonable offer is when a property matches: